SenseStageTeam/sensestage_documentation/_includes/packagecontents_pydonhive.md

         * `metapydonhive.py` – an encapsulating program, where you can select one of the possible interfaces to use (datanetwork, osc, junxion, libmapper).
         * `pydonguifront.py` – an encapsulating program, providing a GUI-interface for metapydonhive.
         * `pydonlogger.py` – a helper utility to log the output into both the GUI window of pydongui, and a log file.
+        * `hiveserialapi.py` - handling the serial API interface
+        * `hiveserial.py` - handling the serial AT interface
+        * `__init__.py` - python package file
-    * A folder `configs` – containing some example configuration files.
+    * A folder `configs` – containing some more example configuration files.
-    * `supercollider` – containing a few test scripts to interface with pydon.
+    * A folder `obsolete` – containing obsolete files.
 * `pyosc.tar.gz` – a compressed archive containing pyosc.
 * `XBee-2.0.1.tar.gz` – a compressed archive containing a slightly modified version of the python-xbee library.
-    * `pyserial.tar.gz`
+* `pyserial-sensestage.tar.gz`

-# TODO

-- update package contents
+* `installation.sh` - a script for installation on Linux and OSX